Next Page

 1320 Interpretation Services for People who are Deaf, are Hearing-Impaired, or have Speech Disabilities

-Video relay services (VRS) are commonly used by people who rely on sign language to receive information.
+Video Relay Services (VRS) are commonly used by people who rely on sign language to receive information.
 An interpreter voices what the signer says and signs back to the signer what the intake specialist says.

 1400 Automatic Call Distributor (ACD)